Bounds on alternating surgery slopes: Examples and questions

 \subsection{Further questions}

-Given the results of this paper, one might ask how the set of knots admitting alternating surgeries are contained within the set of all $L$-space knots.
-For the purposes of this discussion we define several classes of $L$-space knots and we will restrict our attention to those admitting positive $L$-space surgeries.
+Given the results of this paper, it is natural to wonder how the set of knots admitting alternating surgeries are contained within the set of all $L$-space knots.
+For the purposes of this discussion we define several classes of $L$-space knots.
+We will restrict our attention to those admitting positive $L$-space surgeries.
 We say that $S^3_r(K)$ is a {\em quasi-alternating surgery} if it is the double branched cover of a quasi-alternating knot or link.

 Since the double branched cover of a quasi-alternating knot is an $L$-space and any alternating link is quasi-alternating, these sets satisfy the following inclusions: